WVBT: Analog-to-digital conversion

-WVBT discontinued regular programming on its analog signal, over UHF channel 43, at 9 a.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 29, using PSIP to display WVBT's virtual channel as 43 on digital television receivers.
+WVBT ended regular programming on its analog signal, over UHF channel 43, at 9 a.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 29, using virtual channel 43.

 What is now WNLO-CD began as W45BG (call sign assigned November 1993) becoming WNLO-LP in November 2000 and WNLO-CA in January 2002.
 It went all-digital in January 2005 making it one of the first low-power stations in the country to begin digital broadcasting.
 Its calls became the current WNLO-CD ("CD" for "Class A Digital") in July 2009.
-This should not be confused with its CW sister station in Buffalo, New York that uses the same call letters in full-power form.
+This should not be confused with its CW sister station in Buffalo, New York, that uses the same call letters in full-power form.
 The station could have used the calls WVBT-CA for the repeater (as most of these situations in other markets do) but likely decided against it to avert any confusion to viewers, due to the mere two-channel separation between channels 43 and 45.
 The confusion was made moot in the digital age when the PSIP standard allowed WNLO-CD to utilize WVBT's virtual channel 43 instead, and WNLO-CD moved to physical channel 14 at the same time WVBT moved their physical channel in 2020 as part of the FCC's spectrum re-allocation.